sieu-n/awesome-modular-pytorch-lightning/.github/pull_request_template.md

 - [ ] Test B
 ...

-## For Implementation of Research Papers...
+## For Implementation of Research Papers

 Please provide the following:
 - link to paper and very breif overview of the concept.
-- Expected outcome(i.e. results demonstrated in the paper)
+- Expected outcome(i.e. results demonstrated in the paper) -
--

 **Test Configuration**:
 * Firmware version: